KarrynS/Employee-Tracker/README.md

 ## Description
 A CLI application that allows for easier management of a company's employess.
-Features include viewing, adding and deleting employees, departments and roles as well as updating employee roles.
+Features include viewing, adding and deleting employees, departments and roles as well as updating employee roles and viewing total department salary budget.

 Techonologies utilised :  Node.js, inquirer and mySQL.